-In the HubSpot Asset Marketplace, providers are responsible for the items they sell to their customers.
-All Asset Marketplace purchases are between the buyer and the provider via Stripe or PayPal.
+In the HubSpot Template Marketplace, providers are responsible for the items they sell to their customers.
+All Template Marketplace purchases are between the buyer and the provider via Stripe or PayPal.
 HubSpot has no control over the transaction.

 Reasons to request a refund

-If you've purchased an item from the Asset Marketplace and experience any of the following issues, request a refund from the provider.
+If you've purchased an item from the Template Marketplace and experience any of the following issues, request a refund from the provider.

 Please note: all refund requests are between the buyer and the provider.
 HubSpot does not have any role or obligation when a refund is requested.

 Purchased item doesn’t match description